KunYi/SWTG118AS_L2Switch/README.md

 ### Reset Button issues

-Need to connect a 10KOhm resistor to pull high on the pink line on the PCB
+A 3.3K or 2.2K Ohm resistor needs to be placed at the R236 position on the PCB to pull the pink line high.
+R236 is located near the SPI NOR Flash.
+This resistor (R236) is used for pull-high, while R237 is used for pull-down.
+In this case, we need to pull the line high to resolve an issue with Reset Button detection

 ![PCB_TOP](./pcb/PCB_Front.jpg)
 <p style="text-align: center;">Top of PCB</p>